With Swift Polling you can create:

 You can also create surveys with Swift Polling.
 It is very easy, learn how here.

-The presenter will see all of the responses in a list in their account, as well as on the presentation mode.
-There are two ways to present open ended question results - wall and single.
+The presenter will see all of the responses in a list in their account, as well as in the presentation mode.